moodykong/bayesian-lstm-mionet/README.md

 ## How to set up the environment

-I suggest to use Microsoft VS Code and devcontainder to instal the environment of this repo.
+The recommended environment tool for this repo is the devcontainder extension of Microsoft VS Code.

-The devcontainer is configured in ./.devcontainer .
+The configuration file of devcontainer is in ./.devcontainer .

 Docker engine is required to run this container.

-Alternatively, you can use local environment tool like pip or conda to set up the environment, and the dependencies are available at ./requirements.txt .
+Alternatively, local environment tool like pip or conda can be used to set up the environment, and the dependencies are available at ./requirements.txt .

 ## How to train and test the model